skip to Main Content

 Weeks 6-12:

 • Advanced Strengthening: This stage is based around incorporating more challenging exercises to enhance muscle strength.
-This may include increasing squat depth, single leg squats, and weighted step ups.
-The goal is to normalize the strength between legs, and minimize any difference in quad girth and muscle weakness.
+This may include increasing squat depth, single leg squats, and weighted step-ups.
+The goal is to normalize the strength between the legs, and minimize any difference in quad girth and muscle weakness.

 • Cardiovascular Conditioning: Low-impact exercises to improve overall cardiovascular health.

-• Jogging: Jogging in a straight line may begin near the end of this phase or beginning of the next beginning first with interval jogging and avoiding side to side movements.
+• Jogging: Jogging in a straight line may begin near the end of this phase or the beginning of the next, beginning first with interval jogging and avoiding side to side movements.

 Months 3-6: